Future

-With a deep investment in our collective futures, these organizations are creating more equitable art spaces, building new forms of connectivity and learning, and providing alternative ways to transform the art world.
+The cultural practitioners in this program have worked within traditional structures and systems and want to envision other ways of operating that are in service of artists and communities.
+With a deep investment in our collective futures, these organizers are creating more equitable art spaces, building new forms of connectivity and learning, and providing alternative ways to transform the art world.

 Atlanta, Georgia

-Burnaway is an Atlanta-based, non-profit magazine of contemporary art and criticism from the American South, published online weekly and in print annually.
+Burnaway is a non-profit magazine of contemporary art and criticism from the American South, published online weekly and in print annually.
 Through its editorial program and cultivation of emerging arts writers and journalists, Burnaway connects the region’s diverse creative communities and develops exchange between Southern art, and the national and international art audiences.

 Secwépemc Nation